phptuts/codingwithnoah/summer-camp/day-4/motor/index.md

 ![step 2c](/images/summer-camp/day-4/motor/step_2c.jpg)

 3) Tape your motor to the table.
-Your motor may look different but the important thing is that the thing on the that rotates is facing the outside of the table.
+Your motor may look different but the important thing is that the thing on the side that rotates is facing the outside of the table.

 ![step 3](/images/summer-camp/day-4/motor/step_3.jpg)